peterhaefliger/hugo/content/blog/linguistic-silos.md

 tags: ["devops", "culture", "language"]
 ---

-_This article is about the ignite talk which I have given at the [DevOpsDays Vilnius 2025](https://www.devopsdays.lt/) last week._
+_This is a transcript of the ignite talk which I have given at the [DevOpsDays Vilnius 2025](https://www.devopsdays.lt/) last week._

 ![1. picture 1](/images/blog/linguistic-silos/presenting_2.jpg)